An applicant for the Ecclesiastical Program for Ministerial Candidacy is required to submit or arrange for the

 2. Undergraduate study that included at least two semester-length courses each in English (including literature), history, philosophy (preferably history of philosophy), natural science, social science, and speech.

-3. At CTS, the language curriculum includes 5 courses in Hebrew, 5 courses in Greek, and an introductory course in the Digital Bible Software, which is then used as a tool in all language courses.
+3. At Calvin Seminary, the language curriculum includes 5 courses in Hebrew, 5 courses in Greek, and an introductory course in the Digital Bible Software, which is then used as a tool in all language courses.

 We recognize that each seminary has different language study requirements.
-At minimum, Hebrew Language studies for EPMC students will include a full study of Hebrew grammar and syntax (not less than a year studies).
-EPMC students should also have at least one exegetical course where the Hebrew language is applied to a particular part of Scripture.
+At minimum, Hebrew Language studies for EPMC students will include a year of study of Hebrew grammar and syntax and at least one exegetical course where the Hebrew language is applied to a particular part of Scripture.
 Preferably, students will also have courses in OT Narratives and OT Prophets or Poets.
-At minimum, Greek Language studies for EPMC students will include a full study of Greek grammar and syntax (not less than a year of studies).
-EPMC students should also have at least one exegetical course where the Greek language is applied to a particular part of Scripture.
+At minimum, Greek Language studies for EPMC students will include a year of study of Greek grammar and syntax and at least one exegetical course where the Greek language is applied to a particular part of Scripture.
 Preferably, students will also have courses in NT Narratives and NT Letters.

 4. Upon review of the applicant’s undergraduate program, the admissions and standards committee may require additional work in given disciplines as a condition for completion of the Ecclesiastical Program for Ministerial Candidacy.
 Such conditional admission does not delay one’s enrollment at the seminary because the seminary offers such courses focused on preparation for theological education.